Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Identifiability

-Next, we are interested in finding out the likelihood of a ranking model being identifiable.
-Particularly, we aim to estimate the varying impact of dataset size $|\mathcal{D}|$, the number of features $|\mathcal{X}|$, and the number of bias factors $|\mathcal{T}|$ on the probability of identifiability to provide an intuitive understanding.
-Nevertheless, precise calculation of this probability is challenging due to the unknown nature of the generation process for $\mathcal{D}$.
-To address this, the following theorem assumes a simplified distribution for $\mathcal{D}$ and provides an estimate.
-We defer the proof to Appendix \ref{sec:app_proof_2}.
+Our next objective is to ascertain the probability of a ranking model being identifiable, particularly focusing on how it scales with the sizes $|\mathcal{D}|$, $|\mathcal{X}|$, and $|\mathcal{T}|$, to offer an intuitive understanding.
+However, accurately calculating this probability is intricate due to the uncertain generation process of $\mathcal{D}$.
+To address this, we consider a simplified distribution for $\mathcal{D}$ in the following example (proof in Appendix \ref{sec:app_proof_2}).

-\begin{theorem}[Estimation of identifiability probability] Considering the following simplified case\footnote{As a supplement, we also give an empirical analysis in \sref{sec:experiment_large} in a more realistic and complicated case.}: each feature $\vx\in \mathcal X$ and bias factor $\vt\in \mathcal T$ are selected independently and uniformly to construct a dataset $\mathcal D$.
+\begin{example}[Estimation of identifiability probability] Considering the following simplified example: each feature $\vx\in \mathcal X$ and bias factor $\vt\in \mathcal T$ are selected independently and uniformly to construct a dataset $\mathcal D$.
 Then the probability of identifiability can be estimated by:

-\begin{remark} Note that $\lim_{|\mathcal {T}| \rightarrow +\infty} f = |\mathcal D|$.
-This implies that when $|\mathcal T|$ is sufficiently large, the probability of identifiability decays linearly, which requires a sufficiently large dataset $|\mathcal D|$ to offset this effect.
-Given that one of the research trend in ULTR is to digest more bias factors while maintaining a constant dataset size \citep{chen2021adapting,chen2023multi}, this conclusion is important for future research. \end{remark}
+\end{example} \begin{remark} Note that $\lim_{|\mathcal {T}| \rightarrow +\infty} f = |\mathcal D|$.
+This implies a conclusion that when $|\mathcal T|$ is sufficiently large, the probability of identifiability decays, which requires a sufficiently large dataset $|\mathcal D|$ to offset this effect.
+While it is derived from a simplified case, this conclusion is consistent with our empirical evaluations in a more realistic setting (\sref{sec:experiment_large}).
+Given the recent research focused on enhancing datasets with extra bias factors while keeping dataset size constant \citep{chen2021adapting,chen2023multi,sarvi2023impact}, these insights provide potential valuable guidance for future work. \end{remark}